borgateo/tracing-paper/Readme.md

 # Tracing Paper

-*Pixel perfection*: every element in the design mockup will be exactly as you intend it to be in the finished site.
+An app that transforms your static mockup image into a semi-transparent (opacity configurable) and draggable window that overlaps your WIP web pages.
+Every element in the design mockup will be exactly as you intend it to be in the finished site.
+Pixel Perfect FTW 💪

 ![gif](https://dl.dropboxusercontent.com/u/1089758/demo.gif?dl=0)